tomomiWH/retro-board/README.md

+See I created new github repo.
+This is the place where you write instruction here. but for practice I am just writting here..

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>